Advice On Business Planning

 Things To Know Before Writing a Business Plan

-If you are starting a new business from scratch, you may want to visit the Pre-Start section first, rather than starting with this section.
+If you are starting a new business from scratch, you may want to visit the Pre-Start section first, rather than starting with this one.

-Since this business planning section contains information for existing businesses and startups that require a business plan as a tool to help get them funded, this section covers only that information about the business planning process that the Pre-Start section does not cover.
+Since this business planning section contains information for existing businesses and startups that require a business plan as a tool to help get them funded, this section covers only the information about the business planning process that the Pre-Start section doesn’t.